 Filing a Complaint

 Consider formally reporting employer misconduct.
 You can contact the California Labor Commissioner's Office to explore complaint options.
 Legal support is available if an employer pressures workers to attend mandatory meetings or promotes specific views.
+Speaking with a Los Angeles Employment Lawyer can help you better understand your rights.
+Those in need of help can fill out the form on this page to schedule a free consultation with a member of our legal team.

 Employer Preparation for SB 399